AHWWebImage_ParentPage_WhatWeDo.jpg

 • Confirmed that SmgGDS can be altered in developing neurons using experimental agents, which will be valuable tools for examining how manipulation of SmgGDS alters neuronal maturation

-• Designed and synthesized a new form of prenyl probe and currently testing these new probes for their efficiency in measuring the prenylome
+• Designed and synthesized a new form of prenyl probe and tested the new probes for their efficiency in measuring the prenylome

 AHW Logo